-The stunning Samsung Galaxy Note 9 is the jewel in Samsung’s mobile crown.
-It’s exceptionally powerful, comes with an amazing camera, and has even improved the Note’s signature feature — the S Pen.
+The stunning Samsung Galaxy Note 9 remains one of Samsung’s best smartphones to date, even though it’s now been superseded by the Samsung Galaxy Note 10 and Galaxy Note 10 Plus.
+It’s exceptionally powerful, comes with an amazing camera, and has even improved the Note’s signature feature: The S Pen.
 But it’s not perfect, and every device has its share of problems and issues.

 Problem: Volume lowers during media playback